IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-04-modular-apps.md

 module, you can imagine that it\'s easy to have another module alongside it or as a replacement that produces tuples that have the same structure and similar contents but that come from a completely different source.
-And that is exactly what this lab will do: add another module that reads a live data feed and makes the data available for processing by the rest of this application.
+And that is exactly what this part of the tutorial  will do: add another module that reads a live data feed and makes the data available for processing by the rest of this application.